Magnate conspiracy: Aftermath

 Petar Zrinski and Fran Krsto Frankopan (Francesco Cristoforo Frangipani) were ordered to the Emperor's Court.
 The note said that, as they had ceased their rebellion and had repented soon enough, they would be given mercy from the Emperor if they would plead for it.
-They were arrested the moment they arrived in Vienna and put on trial.
+They were arrested the moment they arrived in Vienna, and put on trial.
 They were held in Wiener Neustadt and beheaded on April 30, 1671.
 Nádasdy was executed on the same day, and Tattenbach was executed later on December 1, 1671.

-In those ages, nobility enjoyed a few privileges that commoners did not.
-One of them was the right to be tried by a court assembled of peers.
-The conspirators were first tried by the Emperor's court assembly.
-After the verdict, they requested their rights as nobles.
-Another court was assembled of nobility from parts of the empire which were far away from Croatia or Hungary, and accepted the previous (death) verdict.
-Petar Zrinski's verdict read: "he committed the greatest sins than the others in aspiring to obtain the same station as his majesty, that is, to be an independent Croatian ruler and therefore he indeed deserves to be crowned not with a crown, but with a bloody sword".
+The conspirators were first tried by the Emperor's court; after the verdict, however, they requested the exercise of their right—as nobles—to be tried by a court of their peers.
+Another court was assembled, of nobility from parts of the empire far from Croatia or Hungary, which also accepted the previous fatal verdict.
+Petar Zrinski's verdict read that he "[...] committed a greater sin than the others in aspiring to obtain the same station as His Majesty, that is, to be an independent Croatian ruler, and therefore he indeed deserves to be crowned not with a crown, but with a bloody sword."

-During the trial and after the execution, the estates of the royal families were pillaged, and their families scattered.
+During the trial and after the execution, the conspirators' estates were pillaged, and their families scattered.
 The destruction of these powerful feudal families ensured that no similar event took place until the bourgeois era.
-Petar's wife (Katarina Zrinska) and two of their daughters died in convents, and his son, Ivan, died mad after a terrible imprisonment and torture as did Katarina, the very symbol of Croatia's destiny.
-She published the last letter of her husband to her.
-It was a motivation to end the war with the Ottomans.
+Petar's wife (Katarina Zrinska) and two of their daughters died in convents, and his son, Ivan, died mad after a terrible imprisonment and torture.
+Katarina published the last letter her husband had sent to her, as a motivation to end the war with the Ottomans.

 The bones of Zrinski and Frankopan (Frangipani) remained in Austria for 248 years, and it was only after the fall of the monarchy that their remains were moved to the crypt of Zagreb Cathedral.